 Meanwhile make the fillng.
 Heat oil in a frying pan on medium heat.
 Add onions and cook 3-4 minutes, or until softened.
 Add garlic and mushrooms and sauté until mushrooms are cooked and the water from them has evaporated.

-Stir in walnuts, tomatoes and salsa.
+Stir in cauliflower rice, walnuts, tomatoes and salsa.
 Taste and season with additional salt and pepper.

 Photo Credit: The photos in this blog post were taken by Tamsin of Cupful of Kale